liftbridge-io/liftbridge/documentation/client_implementation.md

 ### PublishToSubject Implementation

-`PublishToSubject` implementation is similar to that of [`Publish`](#publish-implementation), but rather than sending a stream and partition in the `PublishRequest`, it only sends a subject.
-It can reuse the same publish helper used by `Publish`.
-The Go implementations of this is shown
+`PublishToSubject` implementation is similar to that of [`Publish`](#publish-implementation) but instead sends a `PublishToSubjectRequest` to the `PublishToSubject` endpoint.
+This sets the publish subject directly rather than computing a partition for a stream.
+The Go implementation of this is shown below:
-below:

 ```go
 // PublishToSubject publishes a new message to the NATS subject.
 Note that